Work through Service-Area Proof Routing Playbook

 Service-area visibility gets stronger when proof stays attached to local pages, local FAQs, and local trust modules instead of living only in scattered reviews or photo folders.

 Treat Service-Area Proof Routing Playbook as one operating piece, not a loose playbook.
-For service-area businesses operators, a proof-intake model for the review, photo, field-note, and job-story sources that matter locally should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For service-area businesses operators, a proof-intake model for the review, photo, field-note, and job-story sources that matter locally should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.